Crossoid/Kotlin-Native-BigDecimal/README.md

 for exact details how to import the library and how to use it.
 The following versions were released so far:

+* 1.1.1
+  - Fixed leaking the native BIGNUM owned by every BigInt on iOS
 * 1.1.0
   - Fixed a serious memory leak
   - Changed nullable BigDecimal? returns to non-null BigDecimal